vijayraavi/PowerBI-visuals/Visual/fetchMoreData.md

 ## Usage in the custom visual

-The indication of whether or not more data exists is by checking the existance of:
+The indication of whether or not more data exists is by checking the existence of:
 		```
 		dataView.metadata.segment
 		```